marketingyoutube geo targeting musicians touryoutube ads local music fansgeo targeted youtube ads musiciansbuild local fanbase

 The 8-Week Timeline That Works

 The timing matters as much as the budget.
-Here's the sequence:
+Here is the sequence:

 Weeks 7-8 before show date: Seeding phase Launch the campaign at lower spend.
-You're buying initial impressions and getting the algorithm to learn your audience in this location.
-Don't expect conversions yet — this is awareness.
+You are buying initial impressions and getting the algorithm to learn your audience in this location.
+Do not expect conversions yet -- this is awareness.
 Run your music video or strongest live clip.

 Weeks 4-6 before show date: Push phase This is your main campaign window.
 Increase daily spend by 25-30%.
 The algorithm has found who responds to your content in this city.
-You're building frequency — getting your music in front of the same people multiple times so your name sticks.
-Add in-feed discovery ads targeting local music searches if you haven't already.
+You are building frequency -- getting your music in front of the same people multiple times so your name sticks.
+Add in-feed discovery ads targeting local music searches if you have not already.

 Free Download